Blue Clay Farms, North Carolina

 Blue Clay Farms is an unincorporated community and census-designated place in New Hanover County, North Carolina, United States.
-Its population was 33 as of the 2010 census.
+Blue Clay Farms is located in the statistical township of Cape Fear.
+Its population was 168 as of the 2020 census.
+Blue Clay Farms was first listed as a CDP in the 2010 United States census.

 Geography

 According to the U.S. Census Bureau, the community has an area of 2.455 mi2; 2.439 mi2 of its area is land, and 0.016 mi2 is water.